IGM-202-2235/project-2-kc4509/README.md

 ### Additional
 _I would like to work more on this game in the future so some additional things I would like to add is having different difficulties and changing the speed for the player depending on what they chose_
-_Another thing I wanted to add is a 2nd mode which allows for multiplayer._
+_Another thing I wanted to add is a 2nd mode which allows for multiplayer.
+Maybe add powerups?_